Fred Lorenzen: Comeback

 Lorenzen came back in 1970, driving a Dodge Daytona prepared by Ray Fox in the World 600 (now the Coca-Cola 600), but dropped out while leading on lap 252 of 400 due to engine issues, running in a few more events that year, including substituting for LeeRoy Yarbrough in the Junior Johnson No. 98 Ford Torino Talladega in that year's Southern 500, as Yarbrough had a prior Indy car commitment.
 In 1971, he moved over to the Ray Nichels/Paul Goldsmith owned No. 99 Plymouth, sponsored by STP.
 He left that team part way through the season, and was badly injured in a practice crash while trying to drive for the Wood Brothers prior to the Southern 500.
 In 1972, he hooked up with Hoss Ellington driving a Chevrolet Monte Carlo, to little success.
 His last start came at the 1972 Old Dominion 500 at Martinsville Speedway.

 Later life and death

-Lorenzen lived in assisted living in a suburb of Chicago surrounded by his family.
-In his heyday from 1962–65, Lorenzen was the top driver in NASCAR.
-On the super speedways, Lorenzen defeated all of his competition to compile an unprecedented streak of wins in major races.
-Racing for money instead of points, Lorenzen never competed for the annual Grand National championship, but he won the big races that made him the uncrowned King of NASCAR during its golden years.
-Lorenzen's countless fans waited for a long time for Lorenzen's brilliant career to be recognized with his induction into the NASCAR Hall of Fame.
+Lorenzen remained in assisted living in a suburb of Chicago surrounded by his family.
+In his peak from 1962–65, Lorenzen was one the top drivers in NASCAR.
+On the super speedways, Lorenzen defeated all of his competition to compile many wins in major races.
+Racing for money instead of points, Lorenzen never competed for the annual Grand National championship, yet he won big races that made him one of the faces of the sport during early golden years.
+Lorenzen's fans waited for a long time for Lorenzen's career to be recognized with his induction into the NASCAR Hall of Fame.

 Lorenzen died from complications of dementia on December 18, 2024, at the age of 89.